TheProtaganist/gpt-j/README.md

 top_probability = 1.0
 ```

-## Set simply set all the give all the parameters
+## Simply set all the give all the parameters
 Unfilled parameters will be default values

 I recommend all parameters are filled for better results

-Once everything is done execute the the code below
+Once everything is done execute the code below

 ```python
 response = context_setting.completion(prompt,